Huisun317/Data-driven-feedback-control-/README.md

 # Data-driven-feedback-control
-This repository contains the attempt for proof for the convergence of data driven feedback control algorithm with the strong convexity assumtption made on the discretized gradient.
+This repository contains the attempt for the proof of the convergence of data driven feedback control algorithm with the strong convexity assumtption made on the discretized gradient.

 The algorithm was first proposed in the Archibald etal (https://link.springer.com/article/10.1007/s10915-020-01358-y)